Styyx1/Nocturnia-Readme/README.md

 ## Changelog

-For see what changes happened in each version please refer to the [Changelog](https://github.com/Styyx1/Nocturnia-Readme/blob/Update-4.0/Changelog.md).
-Please note that after a major version update (x.0.0), the changelog might not cover every change.
+To see what changes happened in each version, please refer to the [Changelog.](https://github.com/Styyx1/Nocturnia-Readme/blob/Update-4.0/Changelog.md) Please note that after a major version update (x.0.0), the changelog might not cover every change.

 ## Credits and Thanks